sora-xor/sora-docs/src/polkaswap-connect-with-google.md

 head:
   - - meta
     - name: description
-      content: "Learn how to securely connect your Polkaswap account with Google in this step-by-step tutorial.
+      content: "Learn how to securely connect your Polkaswap account with a Google account in this step-by-step tutorial.
 Follow our guide to create a new account, import an existing one using a JSON file, and make secure transactions with your Google account.
 Ensure the safety of your assets on Polkaswap while enjoying style and freedom in your transactions."
   - - meta
     - name: keywords
       content: "Polkaswap Google login, Polkaswap account, Google account, Polkaswap tutorial, connect account, Google login tutorial, SORA account, import account, JSON file, transaction security"